amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ## Using routerLink and ActivatedRoute

 `routerLink` is the replacement of `href` for our dynamic routes.
 We have set it up to be `/all`, `/complete` and `/active`.
 Notice that the expression is an array.
-You can pass each part of the url as an element of the array.
+You can pass each part of the URL as an element of the array.

 {% codeblock lang:html mark:3,6,9 src/app/todo/todo.component.html %}
 <ul class="filters">